George McGovern: Later education and early career

 Upon coming home, McGovern returned to Dakota Wesleyan University, aided by the G.I.
 Bill, and graduated from there in June 1946 with a B.A. degree magna cum laude.
 For a while he suffered from nightmares about flying through flak barrages or his plane being on fire.
 He continued with debate, again winning the state Peace Oratory Contest with a speech entitled "From Cave to Cave" that presented a Christian-influenced Wilsonian outlook.
 The couple's second daughter, Susan, was born in March 1946.

 McGovern switched from Wesleyan Methodism to less fundamentalist regular Methodism.
-Influenced by Walter Rauschenbusch and the Social Gospel movement, McGovern began divinity studies at Garrett Theological Seminary in Evanston, Illinois, near Chicago.
+Influenced by Walter Rauschenbusch and the Social Gospel movement, McGovern began divinity studies at Garrett–Evangelical Theological Seminary in Evanston, Illinois, near Chicago.
 Among Methodist seminaries, Garrett tended towards social involvement paired with a theologically liberal approach, and many of the students there leaned towards pacifism.
-McGovern was influenced by the weekly sermons of a well-known local minister, Ernest Fremont Tittle, and the ideas of Boston personalism.
+McGovern was influenced by the weekly sermons of a well-known local minister, Ernest Fremont Tittle, and the ideas of Boston Personalism.
 McGovern preached as a Methodist student supply minister at Diamond Lake Church in Mundelein, Illinois, during 1946 and 1947, but became dissatisfied by the minutiae of his pastoral duties.
 In late 1947 McGovern left the ministry and enrolled in graduate studies at Northwestern University in Evanston, where he also worked as a teaching assistant.
-The relatively small history program there was among the best in the country and McGovern took courses given by noted academics Ray Allen Billington, Richard W. Leopold, and L. S. Stavrianos.
-He received an M.A. in history in 1949.
+The relatively small history program there was among the best in the country, and McGovern took courses given by noted academics Ray Allen Billington, Richard W. Leopold, and L. S. Stavrianos.
+He received an Master of Arts in history in 1949.

 McGovern then returned to his alma mater, Dakota Wesleyan, and became a professor of history and political science.
 With the assistance of a Hearst fellowship for 1949–50, he continued pursuing graduate studies during summers and other free time.
 The couple's third daughter, Teresa, was born in June 1949.
-Eleanor McGovern began to suffer from bouts of depression but continued to assume the large share of household and child-rearing duties.
+Eleanor McGovern began to suffer from bouts of major depressive disorder but continued to assume the large share of household and child-rearing duties.
 McGovern earned a Ph.D. in history from Northwestern University in 1953.
-His 450-page dissertation, The Colorado Coal Strike, 1913–1914, was a sympathetic account of the miners' revolt against Rockefeller interests in the Colorado Coalfield War.
+His 450-page dissertation, The Colorado Coal Strike, 1913–1914, was a sympathetic account of the miners' revolt against the Rockefeller family interests in the Colorado Coalfield War.
 His thesis advisor, noted historian Arthur S. Link, later said he had not seen a better student than McGovern in 26 years of teaching.
-McGovern was influenced not only by Link and the "Consensus School" of American historians but also by the previous generation of "progressive" historians.
+McGovern was influenced not only by Link and the "Consensus history" of American historians but also by the previous generation of progressive historians.
 Most of his future analyses of world events would be informed by his training as a historian, as well as his personal experiences during the Great Depression and World War II.
 Meanwhile, McGovern had become a popular if politically outspoken teacher at Dakota Wesleyan, with students dedicating the college yearbook to him in 1952.